-We recommend that most students arrange their study abroad experience through one of our many provider companies.
+We recommend that most students arrange their study abroad experience through one of the education abroad organizations we work with.
 These agencies will arrange the details of your trip, including housing, course registration, insurance, excursions, etc. They also have representatives in the host country to help you with any questions or problems that may arise during your stay.

-In addition to using a third-party vendor, another option for study abroad is to enroll at one of Castleton University’s partner institutions for either one term or an academic year.
+In addition to using an education abroad organization, another option for study abroad is to enroll at one of Castleton University’s partner institutions for either one term or an academic year.
 Castleton cooperates with a number of universities around the world to promote the international exchange of students between our schools.

 Since 1979, Augsburg University’s Center for Global Education and Experience (CGEE) has welcomed students from more than 300 colleges and universities to its summer and semester study abroad programs in Central America, Mexico, and Southern Africa.
 Augsburg CGEE programs focus on community-based, critical, experiential, feminist, indigenous, and postcolonial pedagogies that foment transformation.

 Founded in 1876 by Joseph Hardy Neesima, who studied in the U.S. and stressed the importance of international education, his wife Yae Neesima, and an American missionary.
 Today the college is a leading institution in women’s higher education in Japan.
 This liberal arts college of 6,500 students has eleven academic departments, complemented by a rich offering of extra-curricular activities.
 Castleton University hosts several students from Doshisha Women’s College each year.

 "The International Studies Program at Doshisha Women’s College is a great way to learn about Japanese culture and history.
 The classes are taught by faculty who are native English speakers but also speak Japanese.
 The teachers are very helpful and the class size is small — even smaller than at Castleton — with 10-12 in one class.
 The relationship among the students in this program is very strong.
 Older students help the younger ones all the time." – Rio Shimuzu, '17